RCalvin2005/CS50-Final-Project/README.md

 The account hash is generated anew each time the password is set so that the link is one time use.

 For security when setting the password, all admin fields are cross-checked with those in the *admins* table so that a person cannot change the password of another account without having the link/account hash of said account.

+There is a 60 second cooldown before you can send another email under *Forgot Password*.